ctf0/vscode-autolink/README.md

         "linkFilePattern": "**/*.{ts,js}", // defaults to "**/*"
-        "linkPattern": "[^\\s]+\\.[^\\s]+", // any regex to match the text "linkCommand": "seito-openfile.openFileFromText", // command id to execute when clicking the matched pattern link },
+        "linkPattern": "[^\\s]+\\.[^\\s]+", // any regex to match the text "linkCommand": "seito-openfile.openFileFromText", // command id to execute when clicking the matched pattern link "linkText": "open File", // command text to show in the hover popup },
 ],
 ```